7.3.0. Overview

 |

 The result is the F-statistic and its probability value for Tip.
 Since the probability 0.0009 is much smaller than 5%, we reject the null hypothesis and conclude that the means differ significantly.
 In other words, the conclusion is that the type of tip affects the hardness values.
-The F-statistic and its probability for Coupon is not strictly meaningful, but informally we can see that the Coupon were an important source of variation in the resulting hardness, and power of the analysis has been increased by using a Randomised Block Designs.
+The F-statistic and its probability for Coupon is not strictly meaningful, but informally we can see that the Coupon were an important source of variation in the resulting hardness, and power of the analysis has been increased by using a Randomised Block Design.

 7.3.0.2.2.
-Repeated Measures Designs
+Repeated Measures Design

 It is often the case that repeated measurements are taken on the same subject.
 This typically happens when the subjects are people and measurements are taken from the same people at different times, following a particular treatment.

-If the subject receives different treatments and the treatments are administered in a random order, then it is possible to regard the experiment as having a Randomised Block Designs with the subject as a blocking factor.
-If the subject receives different treatments in a specified order, then it is possible to regard the experiment as a Crossover Designs.
+If the subject receives different treatments and the treatments are administered in a random order, then it is possible to regard the experiment as having a Randomised Block Design with the subject as a blocking factor.
+If the subject receives different treatments in a specified order, then it is possible to regard the experiment as a Crossover Design.
 If each subject receives the same treatment a number of times, this should be considered as a repeated measures design.

 In a repeated measures design, the total sum of squares can be partitioned into the Between Subjects sum of squares and the Within Subjects sum of squares.
 It is assumed that these terms are statistically independent.
 This means that the residual sum of squares can also be partitioned into Error Between Subjects and Error Within Subjects.
 These terms can be used to find the various factor F-ratios to increase the power of the analysis.